Flexible Agent Alignment with Goal Inference from Open-Ended Dialog: Background and Related Work

-LLMs are increasingly being used in few-shot task planning and for communicating between agents for large environments for embodied agents \cite{huang2022language, brohan2023can, huang2022inner} as they carry extensive commonsense knowledge which can be helpful for better reasoning and decision making \cite{zhao2024large}.
-Recent approaches demonstrate improved instruction following capabilities \cite{yao2023react, liu2024llm} however they typically rely on finetuning to constrained datasets and are limited to simple, structured instructions or closed-domain tasks.
-Our work is the first to infer rich, complex, and open-domain human preferences through natural language interaction in open-universe scenarios in an online method.
-Additionally, our modular architecture supports flexible integration with other action agents such as ReAct and RAISE after human goals are inferred.
-We compare our work directly to ablation baselines to show the significance of explicit goal tracking and a probabilistic inference method.
+\textbf{Human Goals and Preferences in Cognitive Science:} Human goals and preferences are dynamically constructed over time and context during elicitation \cite{slovic1995construction}. \cite{https://doi.org/10.1111/j.1475-4975.1987.tb00539.x} characterizes intentions as partial plans that are filled in over time during execution which inspires our goals to be represented as dynamically updated hypotheses.
+Bayesian Theory of Mind models~\cite{baker2009action, baker2017rational} formalize how observers infer others' goals and beliefs from observed actions under uncertainty. \cite{frank2012predicting} models how listeners infer speaker intent from partial, underspecified utterances using probabilistic reasoning, supporting the view that natural language interaction is a rich signal for goal inference.
+Together, these works motivate our representation of human preferences as an explicit, dynamically updated distribution over natural-language goals that is grounded in how humans actually form, revise, and communicate intent.

-Previous works such as \cite{park2023generative, qian2023communicative,hong2023metagpt, shen2024hugginggpt} show that LLM agents can have different roles to achieve tasks.
-Our work leverages this concept and has different LLM calls that focus on specific tasks in our pipeline to be more efficient with how much information each LLM call has in memory. \cite{park2023generative} also show that LLMs can be used to simulate human behaviors, something we take advantage of for our experiments in our work.
+\textbf{Interactive Agents with LLMs:} LLMs are increasingly used for task planning and communication in embodied agent environments, leveraging commonsense knowledge for improved reasoning and decision making \cite{huang2022language, brohan2023can, huang2022inner, zhao2024large}.
+While recent approaches improve instruction following \cite{yao2023react, liu2024llm}, they rely on finetuning to constrained datasets and are limited to structured or closed-domain tasks.
+ToM-SWE \cite{zhou2025tom} summarizes preferences across sessions in the coding domain, but LLM agents still struggle in multi-turn conversations, making early assumptions that lead to unsatisfactory outcomes \cite{laban2025llms}.
+In contrast, our work infers rich, complex, and open-domain human preferences of the current interaction through natural language interaction over multi-turn interactions using an online method.
+Our modular architecture allows integration with existing action agents such as ReAct and RAISE, after human goals are inferred.
+Prior work shows that LLM agents can assume specialized roles to accomplish tasks \cite{park2023generative, qian2023communicative,hong2023metagpt, shen2024hugginggpt} and simulate human behavior \cite{park2023generative}.
+We leverage both of these in our method.